sec-bit/mle-pcs/coding-theory/Entropy Function and Code Bounds.md

 ### The Volume of Hamming Balls: Connecting Entropy to Code Space

-The primary reason for the centrality of the entropy function in coding theory is its profound connection to the volume of a Hamming ball.
+The primary reason for the centrality of the entropy function in coding theory is its connection to the volume of a Hamming ball.
 This connection provides the bridge between abstract combinatorial counting and the concrete analysis of code parameters like rate and distance.

 > **Definition (Volume of a Hamming Ball):** Let $q \ge 2$ and $n \ge r \ge 1$ be integers.
 The volume of a Hamming ball of radius $r$ in the space $[q]^n$, denoted $\text{Vol}_q(r,n)$, is the number of vectors at a Hamming distance of at most $r$ from a given center point (e.g., the all-zero vector).
 It is given by:
 > $$ \text{Vol}_q(r,n) = |B_q(0,r)| = \sum_{i=0}^{r} \binom{n}{i}(q-1)^i $$